 Carpet Longevity Tips:

-- Vacuum regularly to prevent soil from becoming embedded in the carpet pile.
-Most of the soil in your carpet is dry and can be easily vacuumed out.
-Frequent vacuuming will also improve the air quality in your home.
+- Vacuum regularly helps to avoid soil from being rooted in the carpet.
+The soil in your carpet is usually dry and can be vacuumed easily.
+Frequent vacuuming will also ameliorate your home’s air quality.

-- Have your carpet professionally cleaned at least every 12-18 months to extend the life of your carpet.
+- Sending your carpet for a professional cleaning every 12-18 months helps to extend the lifespan of your carpet.
 Cleaning will remove the soiling. bacteria, and allergens that vacuums can’t take out, and will help keep your carpet looking great over time.

 Common Home Stain Removal Methods

 - Ink: Apply rubbing alcohol with a damp white cloth gently.
-Be careful not to let the ink spot to spread.
-Allow alcohol to dwell and use a vacuum to remove the excess moisture.
+Be careful not to let the ink spot spread.
+Allow the alcohol to dwell and remove any excess moisture with a vacuum.

 Call our office a call and we’ll be happy to help you over the phone with any home spot removal issue.